-Medically reviewed by L. Anderson, PharmD Last updated on Nov 25, 2018.
+Medically reviewed by Leigh Ann Anderson, PharmD.
+Last updated on Oct 7, 2020.

 What is arthritis?

-Osteoarthritis (OA) is a breakdown of the cartilage in the joints leads to pain.
-One or more joints may be involved.
-Loss of cartilage, swelling and inflammation may occur, resulting in pain, stiffness, and trouble easily moving the joint.
+Osteoarthritis (OA) affects one or more joints and can result in loss of cartilage, swelling and inflammation resulting in pain, stiffness, and trouble easily moving the joint.
 Osteoarthritis is the most common type of arthritis and is more likely to occur with advancing age.
 It can occur in any of the joints but is most common in the hips, knees, spine, and hands.

 Joint inflammation can occur for a variety of reasons, including:

-Arthritis can occur in both men, women of any age.
+Arthritis can occur in both men and women of any age.
 Some forms of arthritis also affect children, such as juvenile rheumatoid arthritis.